roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 You can tell some interesting things about functions based on the type parameters involved.
 For example, any function that returns `List *` definitely always returns an empty list.
 You don't need to look at the rest of the type annotation, or even the function's implementation!
 The only way to have a function that returns `List *` is if it returns an empty list.

-Similarly, the only way to have a function whose type is `a -> a` is if the function's implementation returns its argument without modifying it in any way.
-This is known as [the identity function](https://en.wikipedia.org/wiki/Identity_function).
+Similarly, the only way to write a function whose type is `a -> a` is if the function's implementation returns its argument without modifying it in any way.
+You can think about it this way: The function must accept any value you could think of, and return an object of the same type, without knowing what exactly it will receive!
+There's only one way to do it in Roc, it's known as [the identity function](https://en.wikipedia.org/wiki/Identity_function).

 ### [Tag Union Types](#tag-union-types) {#tag-union-types}